cometaj2/hcli_hai/README.rst

 - Automatic title creation based on context
 - Custom context naming to help organize contexts
 - Behavior setting to allow for persistent chatbot behavior (e.g. the Do Anything Now (DAN) prompt).
+- Conversation vibing via detailed plans and HCLI integration to allow for external tool use.
+  - This allows for capabilities enhancements (e.g. web search, git repo interaction, terminal use, etc.).

 To Do
 -----